flightaware/swift-tcl/README.md

 Users of either language invoke functions written in the other indistinguishably from those written in the one they're using.

+Likewise errors are handled naturally across both languages in both directions.
+Errors thrown from Swift code called by Tcl come back as Tcl errors with proper errorInfo, errorCode, etc.  Closing the loop, uncaught errors occuring in Tcl code called from Swift are thrown back to the caller as Swift errors.

-Swift Tcl defines a TclInterp class in Swift that provides methods for creating and managing Tcl interpreters, executing Tcl code in them, etc.
+Swift Tcl defines a TclInterp class in Swift that provides methods for creating and managing Tcl interpreters, executing Tcl code in them, etc.  Creating a Tcl interpreter and doming something with it in Swift is as easy as:

-It also defines a TclObj class that can convert between Swift data types such as Int, Double, String, Swift Arrays, Sets, and Dictionaries and Tcl object representations of equivalent types.

-New Tcl commands can be written in Swift and are far more compact and generally simpler than their counterparts in C.

-Real work can be done with the Tcl interpeter without using TclObj objects at all.

 ```swift
 let interp = TclInterp()